shawnlawson/ArtCodeInteractivity/Hardware_02/readme.md

 #### 4. Read
-_Programming Interactivity_, Chapter 4,
+_Programming Interactivity_, Chapter 4, What is this thing, what's going on, how do I use this?

-_Programming Interactivity_, Chapter 7,
+_Programming Interactivity_, Chapter 7, Good for thinking about ideas.